 In The Box

-STRYD comes with two shoe-lace clips (1x orange, 1x black) and a USB cable.
-Gone is the original QI/wireless charger and instead you get a wired charging cradle.
+Here you go, STRYD comes with two shoe-lace clips (1x orange, 1x black) and a wired charging cradle.

 STRYD is broadly compatible with almost every £/$200 BLE and ANT+ Sports Watch.
 Is your watch is FULLY compatible or PARTLY compatible?
 By that I mean more than just ‘will it pair to it?’, so you should check for compatibility in any of these areas that YOU might want to use:

 - Running Power – You all want this.
-Some running watches can provide support for STRYD power natively or via Garmin CIQ or via an app or by using your older tri watch’s bike mode
+Some running watches can provide support for STRYD power natively or via Garmin CIQ or via an Apple app

 - Pace & Distance from STRYD – this basically means treadmill compatible